Triboelectric Charging Model for Particles with Rough Surfaces: Acknowledgement

-This project has received funding from the European Research Council~(ERC) under the European Union's Horizon 2020 research and innovation programme~(grant agreement No.~947606 PowFEct) and Dutch Polymer Institute (DPI) from project No. 830.
+SJ and HG received funding from the European Research Council~(ERC) under the European Union's Horizon 2020 research and innovation program~(grant agreement No.~947606 PowFEct).
+The work of JP and JS forms part of the research program of DPI, project \#830.